andadapt/lessons/ks4/year11/image/PITCHME.md

 @ol
 - Sound is sampled and stored in digital form
-- Sampling size, bit rate and frequency affect file size
+- Sampling size, bit rate and bit-depthaffect file size
 @ol

 ---
 [drag=100, drop=center, flow=col]

-## Audio FIle Size
+## Audio File Size

 The file size of an audio clip is impacted by :